Yi Bangja

-Yi Bangja, Crown Princess of Korea (4 November 1901 - 30 April 1989) was the wife of Crown Prince Euimin, the last Crown Prince of the Korean Empire.
+Yi Bangja (4 November 1901 - 30 April 1989) was the wife of Crown Prince Euimin, the last Crown Prince of the Korean Empire.
 She was born as Princess Masako of Nashimoto (方子女王, Masako Joō), a member of the Japanese Imperial Family.

 Birth

 Born Princess Masako of Nashimoto (方子女王), she was the first daughter of Japanese imperial family member Prince Nashimoto Morimasa, the seventh son of Prince Kuni Asahiko and his wife, Princess Itsuko, a daughter of Marquis Naohiro Nabeshima.
 She was a first cousin of Empress Kōjun of Japan.
 On the maternal side, she was also a first cousin of Princess Setsuko.